-The exclusive nature of the site saves you from the rampant competition you’ll face on other channels, meaning that you might get more buyers than you would on the bigger marketplaces.
+The exclusive nature of the site saves you from the rampant competition you’ll face on other channels, meaning you'll almost certainly get more buyers than you would on the bigger marketplaces.
+In fact, there are 13 times more visitors per Walmart seller than per Amazon seller!
 You’re also likely to pay less in fees than you would on Amazon.

 Jet has been attracting more and more buyers and successful sellers.
 It offers a truly different shopping style, motivating customers to buy in large quantities by offering them greater savings the more they add to their cart.

 Jet formerly had steep fees, but it now matches Walmart and Amazon in general.
 However, it has some unique twists, allowing you to opt in to higher fees with the Jet Rules Engine in order to offer better incentives to your customers.

 Jet aims to offer the lowest prices on the web, with sellers relying on bulk sales to keep profits solid.
 If they succeed, they may manage to pull bargain-hungry shoppers away from more established sites.